 If groups have not been set up (by the UCAS correspondent), the student will automatically be listed in the centre's 'Default' group list.
-Students can be changed from one group to another - see the adviser portal user guide.
+Students can be changed from one group to another - see the our adviser portal guidance.

 Registered centres should not sign in as applicants, or ask applicants to share their username and password details.
 Advisers should only use the adviser portal to access applications.